jgnewman/brightsocket.io/README.md

   // any other values to send go in this object
 });
 // From here, just use socket.on and socket.emit
-// instead of receive and send.
+// instead of receive and send but it might get
+// a little clunky.
 ```

 ## Can I combine pre-identified user channels?